Green Power Partnership Program Success Metrics

-At the end of 2017, nearly 1,700 Partners were collectively using more than 45.5 billion kilowatt-hours (kWh) of green power annually, equivalent to the electricity use of more than four million average American homes.
+At the end of 2018, more than 1,500 Partners were collectively using nearly 55 billion kilowatt-hours (kWh) of green power annually, equivalent to the electricity use of more than 5 million average American homes.

 Included below are some additional analyses of the Partnership's metrics.

 - Relative Scale of the Green Power Partnership

 - Number of Green Power Partners by Electricity Loads